nodanaonlyzuul/rails-chef-solo-bootstrap/README.md

     make install
     gem install chef ruby-shadow --no-ri --no-rdoc
 4. Change the password in node.json
-5. rsync -azv . root@xxx.xxx.xxx.x:/var/chef/
+5. On local directory that has this repo in it..`rsync -azv . root@xxx.xxx.xxx.x:/var/chef/`
 6. From the new machine run `chef-solo -c /var/chef/solo.rb`